domainio/iceberglakehouse/README.md

 Gain the same pros of Data Warehouse and much more with your own storage layer and query engine:

-✅ ACID complient
+✅ ACID compliant
 ✅ Schema and partition evolution
 ✅ Data versioning
-✅ Cross platform tech agnostic
+✅ Cross-platform tech agnostic
 ✅ Incremental processing
 and more..